 Making matters worse for players, on-field success has become less critical to teams’ bottom line.
 Thanks to lucrative broadcast deals and other revenue sources, teams are relying less on ticket revenues.
 As a result, teams have less motivation to scoop up the best free agents as quickly as possible and have been slowly building younger, less expensive rosters.

-With their collective bargaining agreement due to expire at the end of 2021, MLB and the players’ union are likely to take up the issue of the slow free-agent market.
 Beyond baseball, here are some negotiation skills and strategies for those dealing with hardball negotiation tactics:

 Anticipate instability.
 As circumstances and power shift over the life of a contract, a negotiating process and agreement that work well at first could become problematic over time for at least some of the protagonists.